popina1994/exolabs-take-home/SOLUTION.md

 Future work: several heuristics can be implemented to speed up the search.

 The UTs have been extended to support this novel algorithm.

+To install all required python libraries and run tests just use: source install.sh